fxplus/search_apex/README.md

 ##Search Apex

-###Simple multisite search via aggregation site
+###Simple multiple site search via aggregation

-The idea is to allow several drupal sites (and non drupal) to be consumed at regular intervals via services, so that all their content can be indexed, searched and filtered on one simple site.
+The idea is to allow several **drupal** sites (but would work with non drupal) to be consumed at regular intervals via services, so that all their content can be indexed, searched and filtered on one simple site.
+This is referred to as the **Search Apex**.

 This is mainly done to avoid anything complicated on the server side, such as Apache Solr, or anything messy like shared database tables.
 This is at the cost of some performance and scalability but allows, per site, admin configurable flexibility and weighting in the way the sites are collected and then results ordered and filtered.
 By default both indexing and results are configured using Views.

 ###Installation overview